codeforsanjose/onboarding-slack-bot/README.md

     * Start the app (`npm start`)

 #### Deploy to Production
-This project exists as a Heroku application on https://powerful-forest-84794.herokuapp.com.
+This project exists as a Heroku application on https://cfsj-onboarding-slack-bot.herokuapp.com.
 In order to directly edit prod, please contact the codeforsanjose@gmail.com for getting added to the Heroku repo

 ##### Steps for implementing this project
 0. Make sure you can run the app locally either by following the steps above or testing through `heroku local`
 1. `git init`
-2. `heroku create`
+2. If creating the app for the first time,`heroku create`
 3. `git push heroku master`

 #### Enable the Slack Events API